hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

 - Spatial anisotropy and directional decay
 - Voxel-based hydration fields using Gaussian kernels

-We have previously demonstrated softening of rigid materials with nanoscale confinement of water.

 For more information on **Hydro-Softening** and Water-Mediated Material Property Changes:
-- Skin-Inspired Hydro-Softening Enables Flexible Chitosan Films (*Nat.
-Commun., In Review*). 🧪
+- Skin-Inspired Hydro-Softening Enables Flexible Chitosan Films (**Manuscript Linked to this Workw**). 🧪
 - Enhancing Bacterial Adhesion with Hydro-Softened Chitosan Films (*In Review*). 🦠
-- Hydration Confinement as a Thermodynamic Driver of Hydro-Softening via Adaptive-Quantification-of-Unbound-and-Affined (AQUA) Hydration Model **(Manuscript Linked to this Work)** 🖥️

 ---